joaoh82/marvin-blockchain-go/README.md

 ### Project Structure (WIP)
 The project is structured as follows:
-`cmd/`: Contains the main entry point for the application.
+`cmd/`: Contains the main entry point for the application and different binaries.
+`docs/`: Contains project documentation and guides.
-`pkg/`: Contains the core blockchain implementation and utilities.
+`core/`: Contains the core blockchain implementation and data structures.
+`network/`: Contains the networking and peer-to-peer communication logic.
+`crypto/`: Contains cryptographic utilities and security features.
+`wallet/`: Contains wallet and key management functionalities.
+`transactions/`: Contains transaction handling and validation logic.
 `internal/`: Contains internal packages and modules.
+`utils/`: Contains utility functions and helper methods.
 `tests/`: Contains unit and integration tests.

 ### Contributing